 In the end, I choose to go to the University of Nebraska at Omaha, a public university.
 And my 4 years at UNO deepened my relationship with God far more than I could have expected.

-College is a Time of Spiritual Responsibility
+A Time of Spiritual Responsibility

 What makes the difference between those who remain spiritually strong in college and those who do not?
 The most important factor is if the student decides to take an active role in their relationship with God.